 DNR's commitment to a responsible, conservative and science-based management strategy that ensures the long-term survival of wolves in Minnesota recognizes the animal's legacy and Minnesotans' collective interest in and concern for this northwoods icon.

-DNR will manage the state's wolf population by state statute, rule and provisions of a wolf management plan.
+DNR manages the state's wolf population by state statute, rule and provisions of a wolf management plan.
 (1 MB) The wolf management FAQ answers common questions.
-Details of the 2012 season are available on the wolf hunting page.
+Details of the 2013 season are available on the wolf hunting page.

 Minnesota's wolves transitioned from federal protection under the Endangered Species Act to state management by the Minnesota Department of Natural Resources on Jan.
 27, 2012.